 When eggs spoil, they begin to smell bad, and the yolk and egg white may become discolored.
 Cracked or slimy eggshells can also be a sign of bacterial contamination.

-Easy ways to determine an egg’s freshness include checking the expiration date, visually inspecting the eggshell, and cracking the egg open to smell the inside.
+Easy ways to determine an egg’s freshness include checking the expiration date, visually inspecting its shell, and cracking it open to smell the inside.
 If a person has any doubt about whether an egg has gone bad, they should throw it out.

 The main risk of eating bad eggs is Salmonella infection, which can cause diarrhea, vomiting, and fever.
-A person can reduce the risk of Salmonella by keeping eggs refrigerated, discarding eggs with cracked shells, and cooking eggs thoroughly before eating them.
+A person can reduce the risk of Salmonella by keeping eggs refrigerated, discarding any with cracked shells, and cooking them thoroughly before eating them.